Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 - `Takeaway:` Containers are your ticket to consistency.
 No more “works on my machine” excuses—Docker makes it repeatable, which is gold for reliability.
 - `Action:` Create a Dockerfile, build your image (docker build -t my-app .), and run it (docker run -p 5000:5000 my-app).
 Hit it with a request to see it in action.
 Bonus: script a test to automate the check.

+> Don’t forget to use a `.dockerignore` file—excluding unnecessary files prevents bloated images and ensures consistent builds across environments.
+{: .prompt-warning }

 ```bash
 $ docker build -t my-app .
 $ docker run -p 5000:5000 my-app